liel109/MoviesAppFinalProject/README.md

 - **Hilt**: Hilt is used for dependency injection, making it easier to manage dependencies and maintain clean code.

 - **Glide**: Glide is used for efficient image loading and caching.

+## Getting Started

+Follow these steps to set up the "My Favorite Movie" app on your local development environment:

+1. Clone this GitHub repository to your local machine.

+2. Open the project in Android Studio.

+3. Build and run the app on your Android device or emulator.

+## Configuration

+Before running the app, you'll need to configure some settings:

+1. **TMDB API Key**: Obtain an API key from the [TMDB website](https://www.themoviedb.org/documentation/api) and add it to the `Constants.kt` file (under "app/java/com.example.mymovies/utils"):

+const val AUTHENTICATION_KEY = "Your Key Here"